What we know about the suspect in the deadly University of Virginia shooting - Local News 8

 What we know about the suspect in the deadly University of Virginia shooting

-The person said they never saw the gun, to the best of investigators’ knowledge, Longo said.
-Jones’ roommate also didn’t report seeing a weapon, according to the chief, citing the student affairs office investigation.
+The student did not see the gun, and the comment was not made in conjunction with a threat.
+UVA investigators also spoke with Jones’ roommate, who “gave no indication of the presence of any weapons,” the statement said.

-The chief said the investigators reached out to Jones, but Longo didn’t say what the result was.
-Through the course of the threat assessment team’s investigation, officials learned of an incident involving a concealed weapon violation that occurred outside Charlottesville in February 2021, Longo added.
+But during the investigation, UVA learned Jones was convicted in 2021 of a misdemeanor concealed weapons violation and received a 12-month suspended sentence and a small fine, Coy’s statement said.

-Jones didn’t report the case to university officials as required, the chief said.
-The university’s judicial council took over the case and the results are still pending, he added.
+Jones didn’t report the case to university officials as required, Longo said Monday.

-Jones was also involved in a hazing investigation on campus, Longo said, but the probe was eventually ended due to witnesses who would not cooperate.
+UVA officials sought more information about both the claim that Jones had a gun and his misdemeanor conviction, the statement said, but Jones “repeatedly refused to cooperate.”
+On October 27, the UVA threat assessment team “escalated his case for disciplinary action,” the statement said.

 His father, Chris Jones Sr., told CNN affiliate WTVR that his son was “real paranoid … about something.
 He wouldn’t tell me everything.”